 The picture is more muddled when we consider the benefits of probiotics in healthy humans (who don’t have IBS).
 Most studies on the effects of probiotics on healthy humans are very limited, involving a small sample size, lacking a placebo, or carried out over a short time period.
 For instance, while some research shows that probiotics could be used as a weight loss aid, a comprehensive review of all the available evidence concluded that probiotics are “not effective for weight loss.”
 However, the authors of that study noted that much more research is needed, and that no conclusions on probiotics and weight management can be definitely made right now.

-There is some evidence that probiotics can help prevent diarrhea associated with antibiotics, help manage periodontal diseases, lower blood pressure, and have beneficial effects on those with neurological conditions like autism spectrum disorder.
+There is some evidence that probiotics can help prevent diarrhea associated with antibiotics, help manage periodontal diseases, lower blood pressure.

 However, all of these studies are inconclusive – far more research is needed.
 So, currently, there is only modest evidence that probiotics are beneficial for healthy individuals who don’t have gastrointestinal disorders like IBS.
 The marketing hype, in the case of probiotics, does not rest on a solid bedrock of rigorous scientific research.